 Dinner for one, as always.
 And it's delicious.

 1. The Taste of Fear

 There's something about the fear that always makes them taste better.
 Maybe it's the churning rush of heat in their bloodstream.
 A hot meal instead of a warm one.
 But no... it's almost something I've convinced myself of, that it's all the sweeter when they're fighting the urge to scream.
 And even more, the scream that does rip through their vocal chords as I plunge my teeth in with just a bit of flesh holding me off from truly plucking those strings—well that is something too delicious to explain.

 I start to salivate as I stare at my ceiling.
-It's been a week since my last meal, and while it was thrilling, the novelty of my same-old moves is wearing thin.
+It's been nigh to a fortnight since my last meal, and while it was thrilling, the novelty of my same-old moves is wearing thin.
 I've been doing this for fifteen years now and every year is less exciting than the last.

 Not to say I’ve been this way for only fifteen years.
 No, it’s been far longer than that.

 Still, the hunt.
 The way I draw them in and tuck them close to me, only to feast upon their rivers of life—but not kill them—that has been my little thrilling bit of entertainment.
 Something to keep the stale, unchangeable version of me a little less dead inside… and out, if we’re being truthful here.
 And that is my life, or so I’m meant to call it.

 And so I edge myself to satisfaction.
 And the temptation of being so close to letting loose is my ultimate high.
 I could do it.
 I could cut my teeth across his throbbing throat and gorge myself on his insides.
 Suck the heartbeat right out of that sacrificial vein like a fucking straw leading to the vat of delectable life within his body.